A House-Senate conference committee on the state budget has

 workers.
 Correctional officers and other state workers in

-especially hazardous or difficult fields have achieved gains in
+especially hazardous or difficult fields have achieved gains

 large part because they have brought public attention to the